YeeveX/ARProject/README.md

 5) **Statue Text SO**

-It's a `Scriptable Sbject` (hence the SO in the name) which is a special class in Unity that can be used to store data in assets within the project's folder.
+It's a `Scriptable Object` (hence the SO in the name) which is a special class in Unity that can be used to store data in assets within the project's folder.
 It is very useful to define persistent data, in this case the statues' textl, which can be conveniently assigned from the editor in the `MuseumImageTrackes`'s list of `NameModelAssoc`.

 ![image](https://github.com/user-attachments/assets/8f3f01a5-f761-4723-8a93-4c663504587f)

 ![image](https://github.com/user-attachments/assets/87fa18b5-2b27-4a3b-ba77-57a4dab7a630)

+### User Instructions

+The simulation starts facing the direction of the first painting (with a "Start Here" text too), you will see the floor detection debug area in orange progressively expanding by looking in "new" parts of the temple.
+To "activate" a painting you have to walk near it, look at it, then move and look to its right so that the statue spawns once the floor is detected.
+In order to make the text progressively appear you'll have to look to the dialog, if you look away, it will stop spawning.